spectrocloud/librarium/docs/docs-content/integrations/prometheus-operator.md

 #### Airgap Palette and VerteX

-In the context of an airgap Palette or VerteX installation, the grafana-piechart-panel plugin must be removed.
+In the context of an airgap Palette or VerteX installation, you must remove the `grafana-piechart-panel` plugin.
 This plugin is not included by default and requires an internet connection to download.
-The plugin is not required for the monitoring stack to function properly.
+The monitoring stack doesn't require this plugin to function properly.

 ```yaml {5}
 charts: